Materials-Consortia/OPTIMADE/optimade.rst

 The :field:`is_index` field under :field:`attributes` as well as the :field:`relationships` field, MUST be included in the :endpoint:`info` endpoint for the index meta-database (see section `Base URL Info Endpoint`_).
 The value for :field:`is_index` MUST be :field-val:`true`.

+A few suggestions and mandatory requirements of the OPTIMaDe specification are specifically relaxed **only for index meta-databases** to make it possible to serve them in the form of static files on restricted third-party hosting platforms:

+- When serving an index meta-database in the form of static files, it is RECOMMENDED that the responses only contain the `data` field (as described in the section `JSON Response Schema: Common Fields`_.)
+  The motivation is that static files cannot keep dynamic fields such as :field:`time_stamp` updated.

+- The `JSON API specification <http://jsonapi.org/format/1.0>`__ requirements on content negotiation using the HTTP headers :http-header:`Content-type` and :http-header:`Accept` are NOT mandatory for index meta-databases.
+  Hence, API Implementations MAY ignore the content of these headers and respond to all requests.
+  The motivation is that static file hosting is typically not flexible enough to support these requirements on HTTP headers.

+- API implementations SHOULD serve JSON content with either the JSON API mandated HTTP header :http-header:`Content-Type: application/vnd.api+json` or :http-header:`Content-Type: application/json`.
+However, if the hosting platform does not allow this, JSON content MAY be served with other content types.
+  This relaxed requirement means that clients MUST ignore the value of the :http-header:`Content-Type` HTTP header in responses from index meta-databases and accept as valid any response with an HTTP body that can be parsed as UTF-8 encoded JSON if it matches the expected schema.

+..

     **Note**: A list of database providers acknowledged by the **Open Databases Integration for Materials Design** consortium is maintained externally from this specification and can be retrieved as described in section `Database-Provider-Specific Namespace Prefixes`_.
     This list is also machine-readable, optimizing the automatic discoverability.